aufam/cppxx/README.md

 ## 🗂️ Project Structure

-Your workspace is defined in a single TOML file (usually `cppxx.toml`) like so:
+Your workspace is defined in the `cppxx.toml` file like so:

 ```toml
 [workspace]